2dukes/PROJ_SSI_2122/secret-key-encryption/secret-key-encryption-lab.md

 > Note: Again the left-side concerns the ciphertext, and the right side to the plaintext.

+We could also achieve the same result using the command `tr 'abcdefghijklmnopqrstuvwxyz' 'cfmypvbrlqxwiejdsgkhnazotu' < ciphertext.txt > plaintext.txt`

 We must state that there are many ways of solving this problem and obtaining the plaintext, but this is probably behind the scope of this lab.
 Nevertheless, this decrypting algorithm can be found [here](http://practicalcryptography.com/cryptanalysis/stochastic-searching/cryptanalysis-simple-substitution-cipher/#python-code).
 This algorithm uses "quadgrams" and a heuristic approach called Hill Climbing.